atlasbioinfo/CRISPR-CBEI/autoCBEI/README.md

 We provided command-line versions that can be used to design the cytosine base editor mediated gene inactivation for large amounts of CDS.

-We developed the 'autoCBEI' to automate the calculation of potential CBEI loci of the target CDSs and to perform statistics and calculations.
+We developed the 'autocbei' to automate the calculation of potential CBEI loci of the target CDSs and to perform statistics and calculations.

 ## 1. Install